istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos/README.md

 ## Deployment Steps

 Build your environment with WILDFLY 18.0.1 on top of CentOS 8.0 on Azure in a few simple steps:
-1. Launch the Template by click on Deploy to Azure button.
+1. Launch the Template by clicking Deploy to Azure button.
-2. Fill in the following parameter values.
-Then accept the terms and condition before clicking on Purchase.
+2. Fill in the following parameter values and accept the terms and conditions before clicking on Purchase.

     - **Subscription** - Choose the right subscription where you would like to deploy.